metasansana/buildpack-ghost-cms-theme/README.md

 project.

-In order for the buidpack to detect your app as a Ghost theme, you must have the "ghost-theme" string in your keywords array.
+In order for the buidpack to detect your app as a Ghost theme, you must have the "ghost-theme" string in your keywords array in the `package.json`.

 ### Dokku